 Containers are the industry standard for hosting applications.
 The benefits they offer to cloud-based microservices are infinite and have allowed organizations both large and small, to deploy hundreds and thousands of containers to power their applications.
+Read on to learn what you need to know about container monitoring and the best Docker container monitoring tools.

 What is Container Monitoring?